Construction Oversight on Complex Residential Projects

 Cost visibility desired Invoice review is sufficient Competitive bid visibility and real-time tracking

-Architect's role Owner comfortable with filtered communication Owner wants direct architect relationship preserved
+Architect's role Owner comfortable with layered communication Owner wants direct architect relationship preserved

 Pre-construction needs Evaluative review of others' work Original feasibility analysis and progressive budget development